Here’s how to create and customize an invoice template using Microsoft Excel.

 I have two templates to go over with you and the functionality is similar, but they are a slightly different layout and format so you can choose the one that you like best.

 This is a template that has more than just basic functionality.

 There are pre-coded form fields that make it easy for you to fill out text fields and have excel to all the hard work cell references and calculations!

 This is how it will come to you when you download the template for free.

 So you can start with the basics of changing out your logo, by just right clicking and selecting change picture.

 Find the image logo on your desktop and upload it to the document.

-You can also just come to the INSERT tab and insert a new image and resize it accordingly.
+Come to the INSERT tab and insert a new image and resize it accordingly.